 Can you really run in these things?

 Tens of thousands of people all around the world of all ages use Xero Shoes for running… and walking, hiking, biking, camping, going to the beach, hitting the gym, doing yoga, even running 100-mile ultramarathons.
-Our Customer Service Manager, Bill, runs from his house to the bus, from the bus stop to the office, back home, and then around with his dogs… he puts about 70-90 miles on his Xero Shoes each week!
+Our former Customer Service Manager, Bill, ran from his house to the bus, from the bus stop to the office, back home, and then around with his dogs… then he does his fun runs on the weekend!
+He put about 120 miles on his Xero Shoes each week!

 How do you run in these huaraches sandals?